 - There is not one proven cause of Alzheimer’s disease.
 However, doctors and scientists believe there are multiple factors that contribute to increasing a person’s risk.

 - It is known that managing blood pressure levels, exercising regularly, and not smoking can help decrease a person’s risk of developing memory loss diseases.

 What’s the Difference Between Forgetfulness and Memory Loss?

 As you age, forgetfulness is going to take place on a regular basis.
 You might forget a name, an address, or a distant memory from years ago (or even something that happened earlier in the day).
 This doesn’t mean a person is in the early stages of Alzheimer’s disease — there are other symptoms that stand out.

 - Becoming lost while in familiar places

 - Taking more time to complete everyday tasks

 - Showing poor judgment

 - Inability to handle money correctly (accurately)

 Every person should be well-versed in the basic facts about Alzheimer’s disease — it can help you identify this disease in those who are close to you.
 For other useful tips and information, visit our blog!
+The Arbors offers a special community known as SafeCare that enables those with alzheimers to live safely and comfortably.
 If you’re interested in learning more or visiting The Arbors Assisted Living community, schedule a tour by contacting one of our five convenient locations: